ThinhVu/mevn/README.md

 # MEVN

 MEVN stand for MongoDB, Express, Vue, Nodejs.
-It's an all-in-one solution for building web application with Vue3, Express, MongoDB, Nodejs.
+It's an all-in-one solution for building monolith web app with Vue3, Express, MongoDB, Nodejs.

 ### Backend (be)
 - Automatically generate API documents (as images below), you don't need to create/maintain it manually